What types of break between contracts would not constitute a break in continuous employment?

 - if an employee (such as a seasonal worker or a supply teacher) is customarily absent from work at a particular time, but is regarded as continuing in the employer's employment during this time;

 - if an employee is absent from work in circumstances such that, by arrangement, he or she is regarded as continuing in the employment of the employer for any purpose (in London Probation Board v Kirkpatrick IRLR 443 EAT, the Employment Appeal Tribunal held that continued employment for the purpose of appealing against dismissal under a contractual disciplinary procedure can be an example of such an arrangement to preserve continuity, in the event that the employee is reinstated as a result of the appeal); and

-- if a dismissed employee is reinstated or re-engaged by his or her former employer (or by a successor or associated employer) as a result of an Acas-prompted arbitration agreement, a COT3 agreement or a settlement agreement (settlement agreements were called compromise agreements prior to 29 July 2013), or at the direction of an employment tribunal.
+- if a dismissed employee is reinstated or re-engaged by his or her former employer (or by a successor or associated employer) as a result of an Acas-prompted arbitration agreement, a COT3 agreement or a settlement agreement, or at the direction of an employment tribunal.